Modern East Asian Society and Christianity

 -

 133-3.
-Matteo Ricci’s Accommodation Policy and Classical Chinese Books on Western Learning (1)
+Matteo Ricci's Missionary Strategy of the Accommodation Policy and the Writing of Western Learning Books (1)

 -